JordanC09/Algorithim/ALG.md

   }
 ```

-This is an algorithm because it uses an if statement, selection, to determine whether rock, paper, or scissors was used
+This is an algorithm because it uses an if statement, selection, to determine whether rock, paper, or scissors will be used and it uses a for loop to match the random variable with an output.